-- 7.19 The above debt curve is consistent with a business plan for the HRA where a significant level of new build/stock acquisitions etc are being undertaken.
-In the early years, debt increases and then levels out around mid-way through the plan, then starts to reduce in the second half of the plan as rents have increased sufficiently to enable repayment of debt. - 7.20 Given the abolition of the HRA debt cap, the Council is planning to undertake additional prudential borrowing to deliver the plans agreed by Cabinet, and as set out in the refreshed HRA Business Plan.
-The following table shows the predicted level of debt over the first 10 years of the current financial model, taking into account the additional borrowing and any provision for the repayment of debt;
+- 7.19 The above debt curve shows that due to the introduction by the Government of a rent cap, which is below the current level of inflation, we are able to deliver the capital investment requirements of the housing stock as set out in the current asset management strategy, but with limited ability to repay HRA debt over the course of the 30 year model.
+The early years are consistent with a business plan for the HRA where a significant level of new build/stock acquisitions etc are being undertaken.
+In the early years, debt increases and then levels out around mid-way through the plan.
+However it would usually start to reduce in the second half of the plan as rents have increased sufficiently to enable repayment of debt, but this is not the case as the cumulative impact of cost inflation and increases is offsetting any additional rental income. - 7.20 To demonstrate the impact the Government's rent cap for 2023/24 has had on the 30 year financial model, Appendix F shows what the debt profile would have looked like if the Government had retained the rent policy of CPI + 1% for the next financial year.
+For comparative purposes, all other budgets and assumptions are the same as included within this report and the Housing Investment Programme report elsewhere on the agenda.
+For completeness, the 2022/23 debt profile included in the January 2022 HRA Budget setting report agreed by Cabinet has also been included. - 7.21 Given the abolition of the HRA debt cap, the Council is currently planning to undertake additional prudential borrowing to deliver the plans agreed by Cabinet, and as set out in the refreshed HRA Business Plan.
+However as previously stated, these will form part of a review to ensure the long-term viability of the HRA.
+In the meantime, the following table shows the predicted level of debt over the first 10 years of the current financial model, taking into account the additional borrowing and any provision for the repayment of debt;

-Forecast HRA Debt
+Year Forecast HRA Debt £000's

-Year £000's

-2022/23 176,663

-2023/24 214,672
+2023/24 197,054

-2024/25 248,835
+2024/25 232,518

-2025/26 252,767
+2025/26 274,434

-2026/27 255,420
+2026/27 288,595

-2027/28 255,671
+2027/28 299,112

-2028/29 255,955
+2028/29 302,747

-2029/30 256,321
+2029/30 306,486

-2030/31 256,755
+2030/31 310,399

-2031/32 256,546
+2031/32 313,763

+2032/33 317,878
-7.21 The projection in the above table is derived from a number of assumptions in the financial model, many of which are out of our direct control, for example inflation, Right

-To Buy numbers etc. Therefore the figures in the table above should be viewed as indicative.
+7.22 The projection in the above table is derived from a number of assumptions in the financial model, many of which are out of our direct control, for example inflation, Right To Buy numbers etc. Therefore the figures in the table above should be viewed as indicative.